hostedbyjustus/Semaphorin/README.md

 ## How do I use this?

-This script deletes everything on your phone, including the main OS if you are not downgrading to iOS 10.3.3 or later.
-Make sure to backup all of your data before using this script as **anything on the device prior to running this script will be unrecoverable afterwards**.
+This script deletes everything on your phone, including the main OS if you are not downgrading to iOS 10.3.3 or later (just make sure you use the --dualboot-hfs flag when planning on dualbooting while on 10.3.3).
+Make sure to backup all of your data before using this script as **anything on the device prior to running this script will be unrecoverable afterwards if you choose to use the tethered options**.
 Use this script at your own risk.
 We are not responsible for any damages caused by you using this script.

 To use this app, you need to downgrade to a supported version, and have a supported device.